JdeRobot/BehaviorMetrics/_pages/install/ros_noetic.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-Add your user to the docker's group to avoid using `sudo` for docker, you have to log out and log in to for this change to take effect.
+Add your user to the docker's group to avoid using `sudo` for docker, you have to log out and log in and restart to for this change to take effect.

 ```
 sudo usermod -aG docker your-user